All Episodes

 And you get to, again, to ensure integrity.

-Well, now all of a sudden, that dopey Secretary of State that made this ridiculous consent agreement with the Democratic Party and the Democratic National Campaign Committee and the Democratic Senatorial Campaign Committee.
+Well, now all of a sudden, that dopey Secretary of State that made this ridiculous consent agreement with the Democratic Party and the Democratic National Campaign Committee and the Democratic Senatorial Campaign Committee that allowed for two different standards for voting in Georgia, one for mail-in balloting that was far less restrictive than in-person voting.

-You know, no, now he's recognizing there's a problem.
+You know, now he's recognizing there's a problem.

-You know, Stacy Abrams says nobody is has ever opposed having to prove who you are to be able to vote.
+You know, Stacey Abrams says nobody has ever opposed having to prove who you are to be able to vote.

-And now she's trying to, you know, latch on to what and nobody even knows what Manchin's voting rights compromise would be anyway.
+And now she's trying to, you know, latch on to what nobody even knows what Mansion's voting rights compromise would be anyway.

-I guess the mansion plan resembles the Georgia systems and in fundamental ways.
+I guess the Mansion Plan resembles the Georgia systems in fundamental ways.

 It does allow for early voting.